-RGTR 0198

-RGTE 0199
+RGTR 0199

-Meets for seven to eight weeks.
-Required of students who have failed the essay portion of the Regents' Test for the second time as well as students who have earned 45 semester hours (excluding developmental studies courses) and have not taken the essay portion of the test.
-This course involves intensive instruction in the structure and mechanics of writing the essay under a time limit; it also focuses on basic grammar, diction, structure, and development according to individual needs.
-Those students who complete all coursework satisfactorily will be eligible to take/retake the essay portion of the Regents' Test.
-If the students pass the Regents' Test, they will receive a grade of S (Satisfactory).
-Students who complete the coursework but fail the Regents' Test will receive a grade of U (Unsatisfactory).
-Students who do not complete the coursework will receive a grade of F. Note: students who take this course have to sign up for and take the essay portion of the Regents' Test.
+Meets for six to seven weeks.
+Required of students who fail the essay portion of the Regents' Test for the second time and students who have earned 75 quarter hours (excluding Development Studies courses) and have not passed the essay portion of the test.
+Intensive instruction in the structure and mechanics of writing the essay under a time limit.
+Focus on basic grammar, diction, structure, and development according to individual needs.
+Students may retake the essay part of the Regents' Test after satisfactory completion of the course.
+Students who complete 0199 and pass the Regents' Test will receive a grade of S (Satisfactory).
+Students who complete the 0199 coursework but fail the Regents' Test will receive an IP (In Progress).
+Students who fail to complete the 0199 coursework will receive an F.